To build cities that survive climate change, we should emulate Earth’s first creatures

 This kind of thinking is standard for Keats, whose “experimental philosophy” work pushes the theoretical questions about space, time, and humanity into the physical world.
 He has created instruments only aliens can hear (and also a welcome mat for them), proposed replacing our government with slime molds, and literally moving the continents to create more climate consensus.

 As with all his work, the stromatolite cities are based on theory, but one borne out by some hard science.
-Keats worked with researchers at the Fraunhofer Institute For Building Physics to create computer simulations that analyzed the cooling effect of flooding in districts of Shanghai, Manhattan and Hamburg, three cities sure to be affected by rising sea levels in the coming centuries.
+Keats worked with researchers at the Fraunhofer Institute for Building Physics to create computer simulations that analyzed the cooling effect of flooding in districts of Shanghai, Manhattan, and Hamburg, three cities sure to be affected by rising sea levels in the coming centuries.
 The simulations projected the sea level rise and expected seasonal temperatures in the years 2100 and 2300, and found that the effects were made milder—and thus more hospitable to humans—by the evaporative cooling effect of the surrounding water.

-The exhibition will include the results from these Fraunhofer IBP experiments along with models of Keats’s stromatolite-inspired building designs: one made of concrete, with a hollow base that sits on a mast so it can float up and down with the changing tides; and one made of wood, which Keats says is like if you built “a log cabin as a skyscraper,” with a green roof to grow trees which could then be used to build additional stories.
+The exhibition will include the results from these Fraunhofer IBP experiments along with models of Keats’s stromatolite-inspired building designs: one made of concrete, with a hollow base that sits on a mast so it can float up and down with the changing tides; and one made of wood, which Keats says is like if you built “a log cabin as a skyscraper,” with a green roof to grow trees, which could then be used to build additional stories.

 Keats doesn’t expect urban planners see his exhibit and immediately start drawing up plans.
-He’s realistic that this very likely won’t be what our cities of the future look like, but he hopes that providing this alternate reality gets us all thinking, with more urgency, about our future, and what kind of future we want.
+He’s realistic that this very likely won’t be what our cities of the future will look like, but he hopes that providing this alternate reality gets us all thinking, with more urgency, about our future, and what kind of future we want.
 “By showing a potential future like this,” he says, “it provides the ability for a conversation and debate for how we want to live, and how we want society to operate in relation to our environment.”